czerwonk/bird_exporter/README.md

 Also it adheres more to the metric naming best practices.
 In both formats protocol specific metrics are prefixed with the protocol name (e.g. OSPF running metric).

+Since verson 1.3 the new metric format is the default.

 This is a short example of the different formats:

 ### old format